jck411/PYSIDE_RASPI_FRONTEND/ARCHITECTURE.md

 The WeatherScreen uses:
 - Lottie animations for weather conditions
 - PNG fallback icons
-- OpenWeatherMap API for data
+- National Weather Service (NWS) API for data (previously used OpenWeatherMap)

+The screen has been modularized into reusable components:
+- **WeatherScreen.qml**: Main container component that manages data fetching
+- **CurrentWeather.qml**: Displays current weather conditions with Lottie animations
+- **ForecastDisplay.qml**: Shows multiple day forecast with PNG icons

 It uses the PathProvider to load resources with dynamic paths that work across different machines:
 ```qml